YunruKnowledge/Project-Yrke-Akademi-YH-AV24TR/noteBook/miscInfo.md

+// if on external viewer (GitHub), view through code.
 These are just notes, comes with invisible asterisks.

 `volatile` declaration - type qualifier for variables always read from memory, remains untouched by compiler.